BNguyen9901/TelvyonDND/Classes/Fighter/README.md

 </ul>
 <h4>Dual Wielding Fighting:</h4>
 <ul>
-<li>Allow bonus offhand attack after mainhand attack with halved cooldown.</li>
+<li>Allow bonus offhand attack after main-hand attack with halved cooldown.</li>
 <li>Equal damage modifier for offhand attacks.</li>
 <li>Can use a reaction to instantly parry an attack if one hand is not in action.</li>
 </ul>